 Census tracts scoring in the highest percentiles (the top 25%) relative to the rest of California are designated as the most disadvantaged communities.
 Figure 5-9 presents the location of the census tracts in the region that are designated as disadvantaged according to the CalEnviroScreen 4.0 results.
-Of the 173 census tracts in the study area, a total of 8 census tracts are designated as disadvantaged, as shown in Figure 5-9.
+Of the 173 census tracts in the study area, a total of 8 census tracts are designated as disadvantaged.